 Grants and contributions - From time to time, the District receives grants from the state of Washington and others as well as contributions from individuals and private organizations.
 Revenues from grants and contributions (including contributions of capital assets) are recognized when all eligibility requirements are met.
 Grants and contributions may be restricted for either specific operating purposes or for capital purposes.
 Amounts restricted to capital acquisitions are reported after nonoperating revenues and expenses.
-Grants that are for specific projects, or purposes related to the District's operating activities, are reported as nonoperating revenue.
+Grants that are for specific projects, or purposes related to the District's operating activities, are reported as operating revenue.
+Grants that are used to subsidize operating deficits are reported as nonoperating revenue.
 Contributions, except for capital contributions, are reported as nonoperating revenue.